In the Beginning There Was Stardust.

 Stardust Coyote is my creative alter ego.
 I can create freely and try new things and push myself further.
 I love to experiment with new techniques.
 Some of my favorite mediums are watercolor and gouache, found imagery, glitter, gel medium, pen and ink, and linocut.
 Recently, I have been experimenting with digital media as well.

-"Girl Time" is the first series that I have exhibited publicly as Stardust Coyote.
+"Girl Time" is the first series that I exhibited publicly as Stardust Coyote.
 My collection, “Girl Time” is a mixed media series that features a marriage between some of my oldest loves: watercolor, collage, and simple pen.
 Using found and repurposed materials, my pieces address several themes concerning what it means to be a girl in the 21st century.
 I used the magazine photos to explore the themes of “Girl Time” such as sexuality, friendship, motherhood, work, and dreams.
 Watercolor has a fluid and feminine quality, while the pen is more rigid and masculine, which alludes to the duality of gender inside all of us.

 I gather inspiration from everywhere around me, and always have a sketchbook or art journal with me.
 I'm inspired by fashion, art, music, pop culture, and the diverse city that I live in.
 Some of my favorite artists are M.C.
 Escher, Hieronymous Bosch, Francisco Goya, and Alan Aldridge.
 I love Japan and hope to visit Tokyo once I finish my BFA.
 I find Japanese culture, fashion, and design so inspiring.
 I'm obsessed with music and sometimes lose hours listening to songs on repeat.
 I also love cats and live with a crazy one named Kitty Hyna.
 I can't wait to make some more pieces to show you!